 FAQ's & Contact Us

-For any other enquiries, please email TeacherTraining@laidlawschoolstrust.co.uk and we will get back to you as soon as possible.
+For all general enquiries, please contact TeacherTraining@laidlawschoolstrust.co.uk and a member of our team will get back to you as soon as possible.

 Claire Usher - Academy 360 - claire.usher@academy360.co.uk